Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/simulate/particle_instance.rst

-..
-TODO/Review: {{Review|im=new?}}.

 .. _bpy.types.ParticleInstanceModifier:

 **************************
 Particle Instance Modifier
 **************************

-When a *Particle Instance* modifier is added to an object, that object will be used as a particle shape on an object which has a particle system associated with it.
+When a *Particle Instance* modifier is added to an object, the mesh of this object will be edited by duplicating at the location of the particles of the selected *Particle System*.
 This means that to use this modifier you must have at least one other object that has a :doc:`Particles System </physics/particles/index>` on it.

-.. (wip) T54277

-   When a *Particle Instance* modifier is added to an object, the mesh of this object will be edited by duplicating at the location of the particles of the selected Particle System.

-   (this means, it edits mesh, remains one single object, and not "used as a particle shape")

 Because of the correlation in which the *Particle Instance* modifier is influenced by the underlying particle systems on other objects, some of the apparent effects